HD421/Monitoring-Systems-Cheat-Sheet/php_shell_via_component_upload_NagiosXI.md

 ```
 ## Component creation and uploading ##
-1)First, the component must be saved with a name similar to the variable *$shellaction_component_name*.inc.php (example: shellaction.inc.php).
+1) First, the component must be saved with a name similar to the variable *$shellaction_component_name*.inc.php (example: shellaction.inc.php).

-2)Then, you need to put the file in a folder with the same name of the variable (example: shellaction).
+2) Put the file in a folder with the same name of the variable (example: shellaction).

 ![file into folder](https://image.prntscr.com/image/wxoJEU6gSgmmRG3wHDovuA.png)

-3)After all the folder should be zip archived (example for *nix: zip -r shell.zip shellaction).
+3) After all the folder should be zip archived (example for *nix: zip -r shell.zip shellaction).

-Now we need to go to the section manage components and upload our component (shell.zip).
+4) Go to the section manage components and upload our component (shell.zip).

 ![manage components](https://image.prntscr.com/image/l7K9XR4hS0WWQMQnApg6Bw.png)